A note on laminations with symmetric leaves: Abstract

 \section{Abstract}

-We prove that each solenoidal lamination with leaves isometric to the real-hyperbolic $n$-space and transitive homeomorphism group, is homeomorphic to the inverse limit of the system of finite covers of a compact hyperbolic $n$-manifold.
+We prove that (apart from dimension $n=4$), each Riemannian solenoidal lamination with transitive homeomorphism group and leaves isometric to a symmetric space $X$ of noncompact type, is homeomorphic to the inverse limit of the system of finite covers of a compact locally-symmetric $n$-manifold.

-This note is motivated by a talk by Alberto Verjovsky on solenoidal manifolds in Cuernavaca in 2017 and the preprint \cite{Sullivan-Verjovsky} of Sullivan and Verjovsky.
-The main result is Theorem \ref{T6} below describing $n$-dimensional homogeneous solenoidal manifolds with real-hyperbolic leaves.
-(Similar results hold for laminations whose leaves are other nonpositively curved symmetric spaces.)
+This note is motivated by a talk by Alberto Verjovsky on solenoidal manifolds in Cuernavaca in 2017 and the papers \cite{Sullivan-2014}, \cite{Verjovsky-2014}, \cite{Sullivan-Verjovsky} of Dennis Sullivan and Alberto Verjovsky.
+Our main result is Theorem \ref{thm:main} below describing $n$-dimensional homogeneous solenoidal laminations with leaves isometric to a symmetric space of noncompact type.
+A very detailed survey of solenoidal manifolds (especially in low dimensions) with a comprehensive bibliography of the subject, can be found in the paper \cite{Verjovsky} by Alberto Verjovsky.
+On a personal note, I also would like to add that many papers written by Dennis Sullivan on geometric topology, hyperbolic geometry, discrete groups and dynamics were an inspiration for much of my work ever since I was an undergraduate student in Novosibirsk.

 {\bf Acknowledgements.} This work was partially supported by the NSF grant DMS-16-04241.
+I am grateful to Steve Hurder for helpful references on geometry of solenoidal laminations and to the referees for their comments and suggestions.